Locations:

 Your best bet for heart health is to eat a diet rich in fruits, vegetables, lean proteins and healthy fats, and low in processed meat, dairy and sweets.

-And, if you enjoy them, moderate amounts of red wine and chocolate can be part of that.
-There are potential upsides and downsides of both.
+And if you enjoy them, moderate amounts of red wine and chocolate can be part of that.
+There are potential upsides and downsides to both.

-“If you’re consuming small quantities of chocolate or the occasional glass of wine because you enjoy these foods, there’s no reason to change,” Zumpano says.
+“If you’re consuming small quantities of chocolate or the occasional glass of wine because you enjoy these foods, there’s no reason to change,” Zumpano reassures.

 Learn more about our editorial process.